Billionaire David Koch said Bo Derek came to mind as he watched the Paris Opera Ballet’s opening- night performance of “Bolero” at Lincoln Center.

 The Frick Collection hosted 500 guests last night for a garden party.
 That meant almost empty galleries and a rapt audience for the lily pond.

 Marc MacAfee of Canaras Capital Management LLC recommended the caramel tarts being passed around on a silver tray as he stood on a stone path with Lacary Sharpe of Apollo Global Management LLC.
-(APO)
+(APO:US)

 Allison Ecung, who works for the Securities Industry and Financial Markets Association, wore a hot-pink dress by Betsey Johnson and matching fascinator.